 - R&D fields: nano-technology, advanced materials science, numerical simulation, molecular dynamics, etc.

 As a petroleum engineer, you will enjoy a lucratively high-salary* as you evaluate potential oil and gas reservoirs, design and manage drilling activities, enhance hydrocarbon production methods, and design surface pipeline systems and treatment facilities.
-Petroleum engineers increasingly use advanced computers, not only in analysis of exploration data and simulation of subterranean reservoir dynamics, but also in automation of oilfield production and drilling operations.
+Petroleum engineers increasingly use advanced computers, not only in the analysis of exploration data and simulation of subterranean reservoir dynamics, but also in automation of oilfield production and drilling operations.
 Petroleum companies own many of the world’s supercomputers.

 Jobs where your degree would be useful include: